provenance-io/provwasm-examples/orderbook/README.md

 The matching algorithm used in this example is __Price-Time-Priority/FIFO__

+NOTE: This is not truly a decentralized orderbook on blockchain - it requires a privileged account to run the matching algorithm (and pay fees).
+This admin account is prohibited from placing buy/sell orders.
+However, using an admin account does not prevent orderbook manipulation - the organization controlling the match executions could have a separate address used for placing buy/sell orders.
+In theory, they could "watch" the orderbook, then execute the match when their buy/sell account has orders in an optimal position.
+In order for this to be truly decentralized, there needs to be a begin/end block hook (or something similar) that executes matching - which is not currently available to CosmWasm contracts.

 ## Blockchain Setup

 Clear all current state, install the `provenanced` command, then start a 4-node localnet.